-At June 30, 2022, the District had \$83.1 million of outstanding long term debt, bearing interest rates ranging from 2.7% to 5.0%, maturing through 2050.
-The "coupon" rates for these bonds, in particular the bonds issued (with a significant premium) in March, 2020 to fund the Douglas/Gates Elementary School construction project, are higher than the effective interest rate on the borrowed funds.
+At June 30, 2023, the District had \$79.0 million of outstanding long term debt, bearing interest rates ranging from 2.0% to 5.0%, maturing through 2050.
+The "coupon" rates for these bonds, in particular the bonds issued (with a significant premium) in March 2020 to fund the Douglas & Gates elementary school construction project, are higher than the effective interest rate on the borrowed funds.

-During the year, there was a total of \$51.0 million in purchases that qualified for capitalization.
-This included construction costs related to the Douglas/Gates elementary school, vehicles, and other capital improvements.
+During the year, the District incurred of \$24.3 million of expenditures that qualified for capitalization.
+This included construction costs related to the Douglas & Gates elementary school, right to use leased school busses, machinery and equipment, vehicles, and improvements.

-The District has been approved for a \$36.8 million capital grant from the Commonwealth's school building assistance program for the Douglas/Gates elementary school construction project.
+The District has been approved for a \$38.0 million capital grant from the Commonwealth's school building assistance program for the Douglas & Gates elementary school construction project.
 Under this program, assistance is paid to support construction costs and reduce the total debt service of the District.
 The MSBA has approved a 49.70% reimbursement rate for approved construction costs.
-The District has recorded a receivable totaling \$2.2 million related to reimbursable costs incurred in 2022.
+The District has recorded a receivable totaling \$747,000 related to reimbursable costs incurred in 2023.